shuozhixu/Binary_2026/README.md

 - line 54, change the number `1` to `2`

-Then run the simulation and obtain another GSFE curve and another USFE value.
+Then rerun the simulation and obtain another GSFE curve and another USFE value.

 ### Other planes